harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-09-30 Tue: Continuation of newsletter + editing of the Q3 video, incoporating Stephen's portion.
+Uploading a DeFi short to Youtube.
+Reviewed Substack and Youtube metrics over Q3.
+Insights:

+2025-09-29 Mon: Finalized September portion of the newsletter.
+Received Theo's Q3 video, began the editing and captioning process.

+---

+2025-09-28 Sun: Review of team's /p

 2025-09-27 Sat: Progress thread

 2025-09-26 Fri: Update of the community section.
 Filming and editing of the weekly progress short.